-Academic institutions and entire national research systems are increasingly subject to different forms of research assessment that transcend traditional peer review processes.
+Academic institutions and entire national research systems are increasingly subject to different forms of research assessments that transcend traditional peer review processes.
 Evaluators deal with bulks of research reports rather than single papers or projects and increasingly rely on metrics.
 They consider additional criteria such as organizational infrastructures or the economic and social impact of research.
-And these assessments are tightly linked to the governance of academia as assessment results inform sensitive decisions about the future of entire research groups, insitutions and fields.
+These assessments are tightly linked to higher education and research governance as assessment results inform sensitive decisions about the future of entire research groups, insitutions and fields.
 This research area explores how research assessments work in practice, how institutions play the game and evaluators make decisions.

-This research was funded by two grants of the German Federal Ministry of Education and Research:
+This research was funded by two grants from the German Federal Ministry of Education and Research:

 Constructing Judgements within Peer Review Processes.
 International Case Studies on Evaluation of Scientific Institutions, 2007 – 2009.

 Institutional Effects of Evaluation, 2010 – 2012.

 A basic trend in modern societies is to construct all kinds of activities in form of a project with predefined aims, content, procedures and timelines.
 This research area explores the emergence, dynamics, epistemic and social consequences of projectification in academia including the rise of insecure academic employment and careers.

 This research was funded by a Ph.D. scholarship from the German Research Foundation within the doctoral program “Entering the Knowledge Society“, 2003-2006.

 Science and Society